devleaks/cockpitdecks-docs/docs/Usage.md

 cockpitdecks-cli
 ```

 Cockpitdecks will immediately start in demonstration mode and listen for X-Plane interaction.
-If Cockpitdecks detects tht X-Plane is running, finds that an aircraft is loaded, and that a Cockpitdecks `deckconfig` folder exists in the folder of that aircraft, Cockpitdecks will load this configuration.
+If Cockpitdecks detects that X-Plane is running, finds that an aircraft is loaded, and that a Cockpitdecks `deckconfig` folder exists in the folder of that aircraft, Cockpitdecks will load that configuration.

 If no configuration is found, Cockpitdecks will listen and interpret X-Plane data but will not load a new configuration.

+This mode is fully automatic.
+If X-Plane is stoped or later restarted, Cockpitdecks will notice it and either wait idle that X-Plane is started, and if X-Plane is running, Cockpitdecks will attempt to load the aircraft configuration, if any.

-This mode is fully automatic, Cockpitdecks always attempts to load the current aircraft `deckconfig` configuration, if present.
+Cockpitdecks always attempts to load the current aircraft `deckconfig` configuration, if present.
 Similarly, the XPPython3 plugin, if installed, will load the corresponding new configuration as well.

 ## Cockpidecks and X-Plane Run on Different Computer